 You might already know the Conroy as it’s been around for years, and is very similar to the discontinued men’s Cargo, but it’s an amazing casual jacket!
 The quilting and the easy everyday style that it has makes it one of those jackets that you just reach for whenever you’re going out the door.
 It doesn’t dress up too well though, so keep in mind that you can’t wear this as a smarter jacket, but if you have more of a relaxed personal style anyway, it will be perfect.

-If lots of zips, belts, or quilting isn’t really your scene, I recommend the Lark to you!
+If lots of zips, belts, or quilting isn’t really your scene, I recommend the Luck to you!
 This is a minimal, classic, smart leather jacket design that you can easily dress up!
 But it works in casual outfits too.
 It’s not too bold or in your face, and it fits nice and slim so it looks flattering on the male body.

 A final note